Apathetic Taiwanese Military Unready and Unwilling to Defend Against China

 • Statistics on its understaffing and “anemic” budgetary commitments in the military, and reporting from its members shows extreme apathy among the ranks.

-TAIPEI, Taiwan.
-October 27th, 2021.
-Confirmations that for the first time since 1979, a Taiwanese leader confirmed the presence of U.S. troops on the island to train the military were met on the same day by calls from Sec. of State Antony Blinken for all UN member states to support “robust” participation by Taiwan in the UN system.
+News that for the first time since 1979, a Taiwanese leader confirmed the presence of US troops on the island to train the military was met on the same day by calls from Sect. of State Antony Blinken for all UN member states to support “robust” participation by Taiwan in the UN system.

-These come after public statements by the presidents of both countries, that the U.S. has a “commitment” to defend Taiwan in the case of a Chinese invasion, and that Taiwan has “faith” the U.S. will go to war with China on their behalf.
+These come after public statements by the presidents of both countries, that the US has a “commitment” to defend Taiwan in the case of a Chinese invasion, and that Taiwan has “faith” the US will go to war with China on her behalf.

-This position has swept like wildlife through Capitol Hill, with Democrats attempting to offload their constitutional responsibility for sending the nation’s sons and daughters to fight by bestowing Biden with exclusive authority to declare war, and thus nuclear war, on China.
+This position has swept like wildlife through Capitol Hill, with Democrats attempting to offload their constitutional responsibility for sending the nation’s sons and daughters to fight by bestowing Biden with exclusive authority to declare war via executive order, and thus nuclear war, on China.

-But what is the character of the nation the U.S. is so thoroughly committed to defending?
-Recent reports from foreign policy experts reveal that, like the Taliban entering Kabul, the reality of a Chinese invasion of Taipei would look similar.
+But what is the character of the nation the US is so thoroughly committed to defending?
+Recent reports from foreign policy experts reveal that, like the Taliban entering Kabul, the reality of a Chinese invasion of Taipei would look similar without extensive US intervention.

-That is because the Taiwanese military is woefully equipped, undertrained, understaffed, unmotivated, outgunned, and outmaneuvered.
+That’s because the Taiwanese military is woefully underequipped, undertrained, understaffed, unmotivated, outgunned, and outmaneuvered.

-In the months, and then the short weeks, leading up to the collapse of the Afghanistan national government, U.S. leaders like Joint Chiefs of Staff Chair General Mark Milley, Defense Sec.
-Lloyd Austin, and Biden himself, assured world media that as the U.S. had spent a trillion of dollars and more than a decade outfitting and training the Afghan National Security Forces to stand on their own two feet, they were confidant any gains the Taliban seemed to be making at the time were merely temporary.
+In the months, and then the short weeks, leading up to the collapse of the Afghanistan national government, US leaders like Joint Chiefs of Staff Chair General Mark Milley, Defense Sect.
+Lloyd Austin, and Biden himself, assured world media that as the US had spent a trillion dollars and more than a decade outfitting and training the Afghan National Security Forces to stand on their own two feet.
+They were confident any gains the Taliban seemed to be making at the time were merely temporary.

-In what amounted to a shock to the world and a tragic, yet obvious inevitability to many analysts and journalists, the Afghan Security Forces, like the Iraqi Army in 2014, or the South Vietnamese Army in 1975, which were also equipped and trained by the U.S., simply melted away and dissolved, the former in the face of the Taliban, the latters in the face of the Islamic State and the North Vietnamese.
+In what amounted to a shock to the world and a tragic, yet obvious inevitability to many analysts and journalists, the Afghan Security Forces, like the Iraqi Army in 2014, or the South Vietnamese Army in 1975, which were also equipped and trained by the US, simply melted away and dissolved, the former in the face of the Taliban, the latter in the face of the Islamic State and the North Vietnamese respectively.

-Beginning with Bandow, he found Congressional testimony by a George Mason Univ.
-School of Policy professor, Michael Hunzeker, state that Taiwan’s military was not “optimally manned, trained, equipped and motivated to defend against an attack”.
+Beginning with Bandow, he found Congressional testimony by George Mason Univ.
+School of Policy professor, Michael Hunzeker, states that Taiwan’s military was not “optimally manned, trained, equipped and motivated to defend against an attack”.

-Furthermore, Prof. Hunzeker reported to America’s elected officials that the defense doctrine of Taiwan is, under conditions of full-scale invasion, to launch a “symmetric response,” counterattacking against the invaders and the mainland.
+Furthermore, Prof. Hunzeker testified to Congress that the defense doctrine of Taiwan is, under conditions of a full-scale invasion, to launch a “symmetric response,” counterattacking against the invaders and the mainland.
 This requires, as Hunzeker put it, weapon systems that are “high on prestige but of limited utility in an actual conflict”.

 “Yet Taipei does not even need to defeat the PRC, rather, the Taiwanese need to convince China that they would exact a fearsome price in any invasion, and that the struggle would continue even if organized resistance was quelled,” writes Bandow.
 “Today Taiwanese appear to prefer surrender to conflict, which almost guarantees Beijing’s success even if the United States is prepared to intervene”.